mohamedshehataa/Senior-SWE-Dev-Plan/02-Concepts-Daily/Week-01/Day-02-Java-Concurrency-Threads.md

 4. **Immutable objects** - Cannot be modified, inherently thread-safe
 5. **Thread-local variables** - Each thread has its own copy

-**In my PMC work, I use semaphores and concurrent data structures to prevent race conditions in the backup system.**
+**Production systems use semaphores and concurrent data structures to prevent race conditions.**

 ---